ShenghaoD0081/GTKY/README.md

+# About Me

-My name is ...
+- My name is Shenghao Dong

-I'm ... years old.
+- I'm 15 years old.

-I was born in ....
+- I was born in June 29, 2004

-My favorite color is ...
+- My favorite color is Red

-My favorite 3 artist are ...
+- My favorite 3 artist are Yunomi, Kenshi Yonezu, and DAOKO

-On the weekends I like to ...
+- On the weekends I like to play games